Access to the nest of barn owl via webcams:

 The “Falcons of Théding” present: the “Barn Owl of Théding“!

-The barn owl is a nocturnal bird, so its activity is concentrated during the night!
+All cameras are motorized, with infrared lighting.
+The Barn Owl is a nocturnal bird, so its activity is concentrated at night!

 - Click the button in the center of the video.

 - Check that the button is red; if not, click on it (it may take a few seconds to return to live).

 - Adjust the image quality settings by clicking on the button to choose the highest possible number (if your internet connection allows it, otherwise leave it on 'Auto').

 - Control the live thanks to the slider , going back up to 12 hours!
 The button turns gray.

 - Tip: keep the sound from only one camera per nest box so as not to have an echo.

 - The chat is open to everyone.
 Here we talk about birds from here and elsewhere, animals and nature in general.
 You can ask your questions, note your observations, share your experiences or exchange links related to our topics.
 Do not communicate your personal data.

 - Remain courteous and polite, respect others, no hate speech will be tolerated.